-Double hung windows are rectangular windows that have one sash sitting atop the other sash.
-Double hungs are the ‘traditional’ style of windows, found in many historical buildings and homes.
+are rectangular windows that have one sash sitting atop the other sash.
+Double-hung are the ‘traditional style of windows, found in many historical buildings and homes.
 These window sashes are ‘hung’ inside the window frame and each sash is able to slide up or down for ventilation.
-Double hung window sashes usually tilt in for cleaning ease.
+Double-hung window sashes usually tilt in for cleaning ease.

-Awning windows are essentially a casement window on its side.
-They, like the sliding windows, often have short sides and are long on their tops and bottoms.
+are essentially a casement window on their side.
+They, like a slider window, often have short sides and are long on their tops and bottoms.
 The glass sash is attached to the top of the frame.
 The sash vents by opening up at the bottom and ‘hinges’ from the top.

 Windows are an intricate part of your home.
 Choosing your style window depends a lot on what amount of space you have to fill and the general style of your home.
 Let the window experts at Window Nation help you to find the window that is perfect for you.